Should Algorithms for Random SAT and Max-SAT be Different?: ProMS Algorithm

+\begin{Conclusion} For sufficiently large random $k$-CNF $F$ ($k \ge 2$) with high ratio, local search algorithms for $MaxSAT(F)$ should more likely consider make values than algorithms for low ratio random $k$-CNF.
+Moreover, since higher $r$ imply higher $\lambda$ (Corollary~\ref{cor}) and thus smaller $g(\lambda)$, more weight should be given to variables with high make values. \end{Conclusion}

-\section{ProMS algorithm}
+\section{ProMS Algorithm}

+Our analysis leads us to believe that for Max-SAT, the make value, as well, is a crucial piece of information about a variable.
+In other words, if $f(v)$ is a scoring function for choosing variables $v$ to flip, an ideal $f(v)$ should be of the form $f(v)=g(m(v),b(v))$, i.e., depend on both the make and break values of a variable $v$.
+Moreover, Conclusion~\ref{c2} suggests that for higher ratio formulae, variables with high make values should be afforded a higher probability of being flipped, so $f(v)$ may take the form $f(v)=g(\zeta(m(v),r ),b(v))$, where $\zeta(m(v), r)$ is an increasing function on $r$ with $m(v)$ fixed.

-As given in Algorithm \ref{alg:proms}, ProMS first randomly generates a complete assignment, and then repeatedly picks a variable and flips it, for up to a maximal number $M$ of steps.
+Our ProMS algorithm (Algorithm \ref{alg:proms}) first randomly generates a complete assignment, and then repeatedly picks a variable and flips it, for up to a maximal number of steps $M$.
 In each step, once a clause has been selected, the incident variables are chosen with probability $p$ according to a distribution function $f$.
 We then update the current assignment.
-If the number of unsatisfied clauses is now lower than for the previous best assignment $\alpha^{*}$, we update $\alpha^{*}$ to be the current assignment.
+If the number of unsatisfied clauses is now lower than for the previous best assignment $\alpha^{*}$, we update $\alpha^{*}$ to be the current one.
 Ultimately, the best found assignment is returned.

-\subsection{Variable selection probabilities}
+\subsection{Variable Selection Probabilities}

-Following our analysis in Section~\ref{sec:analysis}, we select variables $v$ for flipping based on both the make values $m(v)$ and the break values $b(v)$, while $m(v)$ is not used in algorithms like WalkSAT and probSAT for the SAT problem.
-In particular, we define $f(v)=m(v)^{\zeta}(1+b(v))^{\eta}$, where $\zeta$, $\eta$ are parameters.
-Based on the scoring function $f$, our algorithm iterates over variables $v$ and picks them with probability
+Following our earlier analysis, we select variables $v$ for flipping based on both the make values $m(v)$ and the break values $b(v)$, while $m(v)$ is not used in algorithms like WalkSAT and probSAT for the SAT problem.
+The polynomial form for $f(v)$ has been proved to be an appropriate choice both in theory and practice \cite{sixue2016polyls}, so we define $f(v)=m(v)^{\zeta}(1+b(v))^{\eta}$, where $\zeta = \zeta(r)$ is an increasing function of ratio $r$.
+Our algorithm picks variables $v$ with probability

 where $\score(c) = \sum_{v \in c} f(v)$ denotes the score of a clause $c$ and $\delta$ is a threshold parameter.